Obeject-Oriented vs. Functional Programming

 - Before

-is applied the salaries are 100K and 125K - Afterwards salaries are 110K and 135K!
+change_salaryis applied the salaries are 100K and 125K - Afterwards salaries are 110K and 135K!

 This means we won’t know which value we’ll have at any given point.
 The program

-must walk through the flow to see if change_salary
+must walk through the flow to see if change_salary has been called, which can

 be difficult as complexity increases.